the-markup/split-tests/readme.txt

 == Filters ==

+- `split_tests_is_headless` - return true from a filter handler if you are using this plugin on headless WordPress (redirects get handled differently).
 - `split_tests_endpoint_url` - where JavaScript events should be sent (default is `/wp-admin/admin-ajax.php?action=split_tests`).
 - `split_tests_current_url` - used to target on which pages tests will run (default is `$_REQUEST['REQUEST_URI']`).
 - `split_tests_is_single` - whether a single post is being loaded (default is the result of `is_single()` only for the `post` post type).